 Because you have an open wound down below, it’s extremely important you deep clean your bath tube before setting it up as a sitz bath.
 However, you likely just gave birth, so enlist the help of your partner, a friend, or a family member to help you scrub that tub spotless!

 If you notice any signs of infection or irritated skin after taking a sitz bath, discontinue and notify your healthcare provider right away.

 - Don’t fill the tub all the way.

-- Add in the herbs of your choice.
+- Add in the sitz bath herbs of your choice.

-Now for the fun part, adding in ingredients that can help you heal and recover!
+Now for the fun part, adding in an herbal infusion that can help you heal and recover!

 - Keep a few extra soft (but not too expensive) towels close by to dry off with.

 - Have your postpartum recovery kit close by.

 You can repeat this type of herbal bath 2 – 3 times a day, however with a newborn, it may be tough to always fit it in.
 If you ever opt for the portable sitz bath (which is far easier to use and set up) you can read about those steps below.